JacobMuchori/phase-2-code-challenge-2/README.md

 # Bot-battlr

 # Description
-This code challenge is about a web application taht allows a user to create a custom bot army from the bot collection displayed at the bottom.
+This code challenge is about a web application taht allows a user to create a custom bot army from the bot collection displayed at the bottom of the page.

 # Installation